 1. The sale, rental, or exchange is strictly, clearly and completely a "by owner" transaction and there is not a listing or brokerage agreement;

-2. No Real Estate Commission or other compensation is paid to or received by the licensee; and
+2. No commission or other compensation is paid to or received by the licensee; and

 3. The licensee does not function throughout the transaction in any capacity requiring a real estate license.